front-end-foundations/7-ajax-11ty/readme.md

 The material at the top between the `---`s is called [frontmatter](https://www.11ty.io/docs/data-frontmatter/) as uses `Yaml` (Yet Another Markup Language) syntax.
 It can also be written in JSON.

+The front matter here specifies that this document (index.html) should use layout.html as its template.

+We can use front matter to pass information to the template.

-Add to layout.html:
+Add this to layout.html:

 `<h1>{{ pageTitle }}</h1>`

-Extend the frontmatter in `index.html`:
+And extend the frontmatter in `index.html`:

 ```html
 ---